walexfash/GitHub-Action-Workflow/README.md

 This task shows you how to deploy a Minikube Kubernetes cluster with a "Hello world" container.

+My approach is to et up a Minikube Kubernetes cluster on my local machine, deploy the initial version of the "Hello world" container using Kubernetes manifests (Service and Deployment).
+Test if it works and create a github action and ArgoCD Configuration.
+I took this approach because it will be an event-driven architecture, serverless and cost-effective.

 The task will focus on:

 ● Deploy Minikube Cluster: Set up a Minikube Kubernetes cluster on a local machine.

 ● Initial Container Deployment: Deploy the initial version of the "Hello world" container using Kubernetes manifests (Service and Deployment).

 ● GitHub Action Workflow: Create a GitHub Actions workflow to automate the deployment of the next semantic version of the container.
 This should include updating the version number.

 ● ArgoCD Configuration: Implement ArgoCD for continuous delivery and set up a GitOps workflow for Kubernetes cluster.
 The ArgoCD configuration should be based on a template.

 **Deploy Minikube Cluster: Set up a Minikube Kubernetes cluster on a local machine.**
 **Install minikube**